-Therapeutic Equivalence:
+Therapeutic Equivalence

-The Committee's definition rejects the Department's proposed change from "equally effective" to "similarly effective."
+The Committee's definition rejects the Departments change from "equally effective" to "similarly effective."
 The term "similarly effective" sets a lesser standard, and therefore does not meet the statutory requirement that any new definition maintains the same quality of care.
-Instead, the Committee uses the standard of "equivalent therapeutic or diagnostic results", which, according to the CSMS, "is broadly supported by national medical groups and has also been adopted by other states across the country."
+Instead, the Committee uses the standard of "equivalent therapeutic or diagnostic results", which, according to the Connecticut State Medical Society, "is broadly supported by national medical groups and has also been adopted by other states across the country."

-Avoidance of Waste:
+Avoidance of Waste

 The Committee's definition removes the language contained in Section (d) of the Department's proposed definition.
 The Committee determined this provision to be misplaced.
 It is an organizational goal, rather than a standard based on individual patient treatment.
-Cost-effectiveness and efficiency are addressed in Sections 3 and 4 of the Committee's definition, and avoidance of waste is covered in other areas of the Department's regulations, e.g., durable medical equipment ("DME") regulations which allow DSS to repair or replace an item of DME depending upon whether it is more cost-effective to repair or replace.
+Cost-effectiveness and efficiency are addressed in Section 3 of the Committee's definition, and avoidance of waste is covered in other areas of the Department's regulations, e.g., durable medical equipment ("DME") regulations which allow the Department to repair or replace an item of DME depending upon whether it is more cost-effective to repair or replace.

-Clinical Criteria:
+Clinical Criteria

 The Committee's definition clarifies that private clinical practice guidelines should serve as guidelines only and may not be the basis of a medical necessity denial-only the published, and publicly available, medical necessity definition may be the basis of a denial.
-Furthermore, it requires that any such guidelines or criteria considered in a particular case be provided to the patient and the provider upon denial of a claim.
+Furthermore, it requires that the guidelines or criteria be provided to the patient and the provider upon denial of a claim.
 The report from the Office of the Healthcare Advocate (OHA) noted a pattern of the use of private clinical criteria to deny claims in cases that are brought to appeal.
-Clarification of the function of clinical practice guidelines and transparency in denials will ensure that MCOs do not deny on the basis of private criteria.
+Clarification of the function of clinical practice guidelines and transparency in denials will ensure that Managed Care Organizations do not deny on the basis of private criteria.
 Furthermore, OHA cited data that coverage determinations are much narrower for behavioral health services than for the medical/surgical side of the benefit, and attributed this pattern to the clinical criteria used for behavioral health conditions.

-Finally, in recognition that the vast majority of denials will likely not be made by the Department but by MCOs, the Committee agrees with the Department that, as part of compliance with the statute, the MCOs, as well as the Department, should be required to regularly report on numbers of denials (or partial denials) under each provision of the new definition of medical necessity, and for each category of health services, as provided in the attached form developed by the Department.
+Finally, in recognition that the vast majority of denials will likely not be made by the Department but by Managed Care Organizations, the Committee agrees with the Department that, as part of compliance with the statute, the Managed Care Organizations, as well as the Department, should be required to regularly report on numbers of denials under each provision of the new definition of medical necessity, and for each category of health services, as provided in the attached form developed by the Department.
 This should allow the Committee sufficient data to be able to discharge its obligation to monitor the implementation of the new definition.

-Summary
+Committee Summary: